 Depending on how low you feel, right now, even showering could be an effort (and achievement!)
 This isn’t you girls.
 So instead of texting your ex, take some time for yourself.

-This will help you even more, because it also gets you out the house and amongst company – even if you don’t particularly feel like talking at the moment.
+This will also be beneficial because it gets you out the house and amongst company – even if you don’t particularly feel like talking at the moment.

 8) Start a New Book or TV Series